 Apart from making a pasta dish more interesting or more aesthetically pleasing to look at, the shape of pasta when complemented with a specific sauce can make a big difference to a recipe. it’s all to do with the relationship between texture of the pasta and the components of the sauce; the various shapes of the pasta were designed to best serve the needs of the sauce.

 Here’s our quick guide to help you work out which sauces go best with which pasta shapes and types:

-Long pasta such as tagliatelle, fettuccine, spaghetti, vermicelli, pappardelle, linguine..
+Long pastas such as tagliatelle, fettuccine, spaghetti, vermicelli, pappardelle, linguine..

 These pair well with meat ragù, vegetable sauces including mushrooms, peppers, courgettes, aubergines, or artichokes; tomato sauces with oregano or basil; fish or seafood sauces including tuna, prawns, clams, mussels; white sauces including cheese sauces flavoured with spices, cream, ricotta; quick sauces such as truffle oils or shavings, garlic, oil and chilli, anchovies and capers, linguine go particularly well with pesto.

-Long tube pasta such as bucatini or ziti.
+Long tube pastas such as bucatini or ziti.

 We suggest vegetable sauces; tomato sauces with peppers, mushrooms, olives or capers.
 Bucatini all’amatriciana is a famous Roman dish combining bucatini with Guanciale (Italian salt cured pork), tomatoes, pecorino and black pepper.